SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.6.md

 In the *Agents* section of *System Center*, after a Failover switch, in some cases, the agent name would not get updated to the name of the online agent.

-#### DataMiner Cube - Scheduler: No “next runtime”, “last runtime” or “last runtime result” information displayed when a DMA in the DMS was unreachable \[ID_24894\]
+#### DataMiner Cube - Scheduler: No 'next runtime', 'last runtime' or 'last runtime result' information displayed when a DMA in the DMS was unreachable \[ID_24894\]

 On the List tab of the Scheduler app, in some cases, no “next runtime”, “last runtime” or “last runtime result” information would be displayed when one of the DataMiner Agent in the DMS was unreachable or disconnected.